candlecorp/wick/README.md

 ### Install the Apex for Code Generation

-NanoBus applications can be created quickly using [Apex](https://apexlang.io).
-The [Apex CLI](https://apexlang.io/docs/getting-started#cli) must be installed.
+NanoBus are generated using [Apex](https://apexlang.io).
+The [documentation](https://apexlang.io/docs/getting-started#cli) goes over installation and offers a tutorial.

-Next, run the following commands from a terminal to install NanoBus code generators.
+Next, from a terminal, install NanoBus code generators for Apex.

 ```cli
 git clone https://github.com/nanobus/iota.git